1. Welcome to our Privacy Notice

 Live chat: Available by visiting their website www.ico.org.uk

-This privacy notice is for staff at Shepherds Friendly.
+This privacy notice is for candidates for job roles at Shepherds Friendly.
 It describes how we collect and use personal information about you during the recruitment process, in accordance with the General Data Protection Regulation (GDPR).